Introduction

 # In OPC UA, alarm severity is specified by an integer range between 0 and 1000.
 The alarmSeverityMap

-# allows to configure how OPC UA severity is mapped into Cumulocity IoT severity levels.
+# allows to configure how OPC UA severity is mapped into Cumulocity severity levels.
 The following is the default mappings:

 # alarmSeverityMap: